Shaliha280799/PlanIT-SDETAssessment/README.md

 I have taken the below challenges and written solution in the language Java ( version 11).
 Both the challenges can be run as separate java files and I have also written unit test case for one of the challenges.

+From the above repo, go to the folder planit-interview-challenges.
+In src/main/java folder, challenges solution can be found.

 Challenge 6:
 Make an API call to https://petstore.swagger.io/v2/pet/findByStatus?status=available and display a count of the number of pets in the result